lsatriosim/clastic-app/cloud-computing/README.md

 8. Run `main.py` for running the API script with `python main.py`
 9. Test the API endpoint in `Postman` by open the link from Flask with `Postman` and change method to `POST` with `/predict` route.
 For headers, add `token` key with the value `xxxxx` and for body, add `file` key with the value `link for the image of plastic that you want to predict the class`

-# How to setup with Google Cloud Platform
-## How To Deploy Flask API On Google Cloud Platform (App Engine)
+# How To Deploy Flask API On Google Cloud Platform (App Engine)
 1. Create Flask API
 2. Create app.yaml and upload it on the `cloud-computing` directory on Github
 ```